World-class research. Ultimate impact.

-Advancement of genetic and genomic technologies in recent years has highlighted how a human traits and diseases are underscored by diverse genetic architecture forming a continuum ranging from rare variants of large effect, to common variants with small effect.
-Genetic Disorders section publishes high-quality research probing the genetic basis of disease, irrespective of whether the disease falls under the traditional labels of Mendelian disorder, complex disease (or related quantitative trait), or oligogenic phenomena that fall somewhere in between.
-Genetic Disorders encourages multidisciplinary genetic studies that intersect with cell and molecular biology approaches, model organisms, or systems biology applications aimed at elucidating underlying mechanism and therapeutic avenues.
+Advancement of genetic and genomic technologies in recent years has highlighted how human traits and diseases are underscored by diverse genetic architecture forming a continuum ranging from rare variants of large effect, to common variants with small effect.
+The Genetic Disorders section publishes high-quality research probing the genetic basis of disease, irrespective of whether the disease falls under the traditional labels of Mendelian disorder, complex disease (or related quantitative trait), or oligogenic phenomena that fall somewhere in between.
+The section encourages multidisciplinary genetic studies that intersect with cell and molecular biology approaches, model organisms, or systems biology applications aimed at elucidating underlying mechanism and therapeutic avenues.
 Studies exploring variable penetrance, variable expressivity, or gene by environment interaction are also welcome.

 - Human genetic studies of a wide range of disorders and related disease-relevant traits.
 These include, but are not limited to: (1) prenatal and reproductive genetics; (2) Mendelian disorders; (3) complex traits and polygenic disorders; (4) cancer genetics; and (5) epigenetics.

 - Genetic and genomic studies describing new causal or contributory loci with priority for research including mechanistic follow-up employing in vitro or in vivo model systems.

 - Novel computational approaches applied to the dissection of human genetic disease.

 - Translational studies including novel diagnostics, therapeutic target identification, or preclinical studies.